surajguptassgg/RoboEyes/README.md

 The driver used in this project - rm67162

-Planning to add more features as well.
+Added Features -
+1. Functionality to add gifs in the background